Simple Dual Port RAM System

 Details

-You can use the column write method to treat RAM as a set of equally sized columns.
-During a write cycle, you can write to each of these columns individually.
-The data type and value of the write enable input and the data type of the write data input determine the size of each column and the columns to which the block writes an addressable memory location.
+You can use the column write method to treat RAM as a set of columns of the same size.
+During the recording cycle, you can write to each of these columns individually.
+The data type and value of the write permission input, as well as the data type of the write data input, determine the size of each column and the columns into which the block writes the addressable memory location.

 In this context: